 Meet the Owner...

 Ayanna Makalani, owner of HEAL: Pilates, spent her childhood competing as a gymnast and turned to modern dance in college.
 Introduced to Pilates during rehabilitation for knee surgery, she found it to be the most effective therapy for her.
 Pilates stabilized and strengthened her knee & guided her back into her body with patience and understanding.
-Ayanna's also used Pilates to manage chronic back and neck pain.
+Ayanna's also used Pilates during pregnancy & to manage chronic back and neck pain.
 She is a certified instructor through BASI-Body Arts and Science International, and has been teaching Pilates since 2007.

 In New York City, Synthia studied dance through her twenties, Pilates integral to her training.
 Studying anew, parallel to a career in fundraising and adventures in parenting, Pilates offered rich pathways through spondylolisthesis and a shoulder injury.
 Synthia uses Classical Pilates principals coupled with contemporary movement and thought in classes and private instruction.